wesslen/dsba5122-fall2019/README.md

 This course was forked from Andrew Heiss' [MPA 635 Data Visualization](https://github.com/andrewheiss/datavizf18.classes.andrewheiss.com).
 Many of the resources were used (although many added) and like Andrew's repo, this course is provided under CC BY-NC-SA 4.0.

-Thanks to the many open source contributors of the course materials:
+Thanks to the many open source contributors of the course materials (directly or inspired by their work):
 * [Andrew Heiss](https://www.andrewheiss.com/)
 * [Allison Hill](https://alison.rbind.io/)
 * [Thomas Lin Pederson](https://www.data-imaginist.com/)